altermarkive/training/README.md

 ### 3. Scale-up / distribute

 - **Say what can fail / overflow / bottleneck**, **trade-offs** (CAP theorem - consistency, availability, partitioning),
-- Say how to distribute and how to fix whats broken by distributing
+- Say how to distribute and how to fix what is broken by distributing
 - Show specific alternatives / solution space
 - **Ballpark estimates**
 - If you do not know something - be upfront about it but do offer a direction